Canine Hip Dysplasia and The Story of Cody

 We were devastated.
 I cried all the way home.
 Of course we knew that this ended any dreams

 of continuing this line.
 We did the responsible thing and neutered both dogs.
-We did hear
+We did hear from

-is unpredictable in some ways.
+unpredictable in some ways.
 We urged them to spay her, but this was in the early days of

 limited registration and we did not use it then, so we don't know if she was bred as we lost